sidneyalex/Desafios-do-Curso/README.md

-# Desafios do Curso
+# Desafios do Curso em Video Phyton
- Desafios do curso em video
+ Desafios do curdo de Phyton do curso em video